OpenKNX/OFM-DeviceDisplay/README.md

 # OFM-DevideDisplay

 DeviceDisplay is a flexible library for managing an OLED display on an embedded device.
-This library supports multiple widgets, scrolling text, and animated transitions.
+This library supports multiple widgets, scrolling text, and (ToDo) animated transitions .
 It integrates with the OpenKNX framework and includes modular components to define custom display widgets.

 ## Features